summerwind/whitebox-controller/docs/getting-started.md

 }
 ```

-Logs with the `[exec]` prefix are logs for debugging.
+Logs with the `[exec]` prefix are for debugging.
 These logs are come from stdin, stdout, and stderr of the reconciler command.
 If you look at the log starting with `[exec] stdout:`, you can see that the `.resource.stat us.phase` field has the value `completed` as intended.

 You can also see that the value of the `.resource.stat us.phase` field in Kubernetes has been changed.